Massu43/Polymer-Project/README.md

 Characterized coatings through SEM cross-sectional imaging, UV-Vis-NIR spectrophotometry, and electrical conductivity measurements, observing up to 35x improvement in conductivity with increased TiO₂ content.

-Analyzed how polymer choice and nanoparticle loading affected film thickness, uniformity, aggregation behavior, and overall reflectance potential.
+Analyzed how polymer choice and nanoparticle loading affected film thickness, uniformity, aggregation behavior.

 Identified 7.5% TiO₂ in PVP as an optimal composition offering a balance of thickness, uniformity, and conductivity for thermal management applications.